 Note that we do not reimburse visa fees or insurance costs.

 The character limit is specified in the boxes.
 Note that the limit includes paragraph breaks.
 If you have removed all paragraph breaks and are otherwise 100 percent certain that you are below the limit specified, try using a different internet server.
-For example, if you have previously tried submitting unsuccessfully via Google Chrome, try Internet Explorer.
+For example, if you have previously tried submitting unsuccessfully via Google Chrome, try Firefox or Microsoft Edge or Safari.

 Please check your spam folder for an automatically generated email, which asks you to confirm that you indeed submitted an application.